Our Complaints Handling Policy

 Step 2 - Escalating your complaint within Energy Portfolio

-If you are not satisfied with the response from your Account Manager you can escalate the complaint to the Strategic Director, Martin Davis and/or the Business Owner, Mark Borg.
+If you are not satisfied with the response from your Account Manager you can escalate the complaint to the Business Owner Mark Borg.

 We will endeavour to close the complaint within 5 working days.
 The conclusion will be confirmed in writing.